quentin-lc/frailtypack/paper/paper.md

 ### Dataset

-As for the first illustration, the dataset `gastadj` can be loaded directly from `frailtypack` using the command
+The dataset `gastadj` can be loaded directly from `frailtypack` using the command

 ::: small
     R>  data("gastadj")